Proteomics Core FacilitySample Preparation

 Can you identify proteins from organisms with unsequenced genomes?

 We identify proteins by matching spectra to protein sequences in a database.
-This means, we do not determine peptide sequences de novo just from the spectrum.
 Thus, in principle, if a protein is not in the database it will not be identified.
 Therefore full genome sequences are very helpful for protein identification, even if the protein as such has never been observed before.
 For organisms with unsequenced genomes, the number of known proteins (or genes) can be far from complete, seriously hampering identification of novel proteins.
 We can search from DNA databases, so any additional information (partial genome sequences, or initial attempts for genome annotation, e.g. scaffolds) may be used to improve our chances.
 Remember that protein identification by MS is NOT a BLAST search, and thus proteins can not be identified ‘by homology’: even a single amino acid substitution will change the mass of a peptide, thus prohibiting its identification.
+In some cases, we can perform peptide de novo sequencing, either alone or in combination with a database search for higher confidence.
+Please remember that de novo sequencing will not piece back together the positions of the peptides within the protein - without a database sequence, this information is lost once the protein is digested into peptides.

 Can you identify phosphorylation sites?

-In principle we are set up to do this.
-I say ‘in principle’, because there may be several practical causes why we would not find them.
+In principle we are set up to do this, although detection of phosphopeptides and site-localisation of the modification is never straightforward.
 First, phosphorylation often is substoichiometric, meaning that phosphopeptides can be very low-abundant, and that they may even go unnoticed among non-phosphorylated peptides from the same or other proteins.
 Second, ionization of phosphopeptides is less efficient than for ‘normal’ peptides, which also does not help to detect them.
 Third, fragmentation of phosphopeptides does not obey the same rules that apply to normal peptides, which sometimes makes spectra hard to interpret.
 Finally, the phosphorylation site may be present in a peptide that is too large or too small to be detected and fragmented efficiently.
 If you know your protein, and the expected modification site, the choice of a different protease may be a good alternative for mapping the desired domain.
-As a consequence of this all, it is not uncommon that we can tell a peptide is phosphorylated, but that it is difficult to pinpoint at exactly what site.
-In this whole process, enrichment of phosphopeptides by techniques as IMAC my be helpful in some cases (especially isolating them from complex samples).
-We don’t offer this yet, but are planning to do so in the near future.
+As a consequence of all of this, it is not uncommon that we can tell a peptide is phosphorylated, but that it is difficult to pinpoint at exactly what site.
+Enrichment of phosphopeptides (actually the process involves depleting the sample of non-phosphorylated peptides) by techniques as IMAC or TiO2 is often helpful, especially for complex samples.

 I expected 1 protein in my gel band, you give me 25.
 How come?